myinan/rock-paper-scissors/README.md

 # rock-paper-scissors
-Very simple rock-paper-scissors game.
-Built for exercising basic JavaScript.
+A rock-paper-scissors game.
+Built for exercising vanilla JavaScript.